keithgroup/mbGDML/docs/source/data-and-models/structuresets.rst

 Loading and saving
 ------------------

-To load a structure set, you can pass the path to a ``structureset.npz`` file or explicitly use the :func:`~mbgdml.data.structureset.structureSet.load` function.
+To load a structure set, you can pass the path to a ``structureset.npz`` file or explicitly use the :meth:`~mbgdml.data.structureSet.load` function.

 .. code-block:: python